H&R Block advises DIY clients on how to prepare for taxes at end of season

 Be confident and get started

 Understanding tax law isn’t a requirement for being a DIY filer because the interview questions in the product guide clients through the preparation process.
-Also built into the DIY software products and the paid online products is access to live, free, unlimited chat with a tax expert from 10 a.m. to 10 p.m. on weekdays and 9 a.m. to 5 p.m. on weekends (all times are central), and The H&R Block Community is available 24/7.
+Also built into the DIY software products and the paid online products is access to live, free, unlimited chat with a tax expert from 10 a.m. to 10 p.m. on weekdays and 9 a.m. to 5 p.m. on weekends (all times are central).

 Online clients who want more assistance can add Tax Pro Review, making it possible for a completed DIY online tax return to be reviewed and filed by a tax pro – all without the client making a trip to the tax office.